trailblazer/trailblazer.github.io/gems/reform/index.md

 Optionally, you might want to use the `#prepopulate!` method to pre-populate fields and prepare the form for rendering.

-## Validation

-After form submission, you need to validate the input.

-    class SongsController
-      def create
-        @form = SongForm.new(Song.new)

-        #=> params: {song: {title: "Rio", length: "366"}}

-        if @form.validate(params[:song])

-The `#validate` method first updates the values of the form - the underlying model is still treated as immutuable and *remains unchanged*.
-It then runs all validations you provided in the form.

-It's the only entry point for updating the form.
-This is per design, as separating writing and validation doesn't make sense for a form.

-This allows rendering the form after `validate` with the data that has been submitted.
-However, don't get confused, the model's values are still the old, original values and are only changed after a `#save` or `#sync` operation.

 ## Syncing Back

 After validation, you have two choices: either call `#save` and let Reform sort out the rest.
 Or call `#sync`, which will write all the properties back to the model.
 In a nested form, this works recursively, of course.